 You can expect both of the above functions to take a bit of time to process; the processing time depends on the amount of data and the size of the time interval set to collect this data.

-Remember that Cisco Provider Connectivity Assurance isn't just storing that incoming PM data as is, it is:
+Remember that Cisco Provider Connectivity Assurance is not just storing that incoming PM data as is, it is:

-• All incoming data, whether it's from a Cisco Provider Connectivity Assurance Sensor or a third-party source, goes through a normalization process so that similar metrics can be discussed/viewed in a common way (terms and units).
-Sometimes this an easy as a name change, other times it requires some math to convert to a common unit.
+- All incoming data, whether it's from a Cisco Provider Connectivity Assurance Sensor or a third-party source, goes through a normalization process so that similar metrics can be discussed or viewed in a common way (terms and units).
+Sometimes this is as easy as a name change, other times it requires some math to convert to a common unit.

-• Accedian professional service can help you create custom/derived metrics that get calculated at ingestion time so they can be leverages for alerts or other stream processes.
+- Professional service can help you create custom or derived metrics that get calculated at ingestion time so they can be leverages for alerts or other stream processes.

-• Provisioned session metadata is added to the data records to faciliate further stream processing, and later aggregations by metadata (i.e. getting the average latency across a region per class of service).
+- Provisioned session metadata is added to the data records to facilitate further stream processing, and later aggregations by metadata (i.e. getting the average latency across a region per class of service).

-• Check out Understanding the magic of Metadata for more info on metadata.
+- See Understanding the magic of Metadata for more information on metadata.

 4. Cleaning

 A sampling frequency of five minutes can cause a gap of 10 minutes.
-This is because the sensor orchestration capabilities within Provider Connectivity Assurance will need about five minutes to prepare the CSV file and then Cisco Provider Connectivity Assurance will take three to five minutes to process this CSV file.
+This is because the sensor orchestration capabilities within Cisco Provider Connectivity Assurance will need about five minutes to prepare the CSV file.
+Then, Provider Connectivity Assurance will take three to five minutes to process this CSV file.

 If data is collected from network probes every five minutes, such as 9:00, 9:05, 9:10, and so on, and you look for results at 9:04, then the 9:00 sample may still be being processed and you will see the last ingested data point (that is, 8:55).